MaterializeInc/connection-examples/CONTRIBUTING.md

 ## Getting support

-If you have questions, please [create a GitHub issue](https://github.com/MaterializeInc/connection-examples/issues/new).
+If you run into a snag or need support as you prepare your contribution, join the Materialize [Slack community](https://materialize.com/s/chat) or [open an issue](https://github.com/MaterializeInc/connection-examples/issues/new)!